 During the month of February, Ohio’s Hospice is observing American Heart Month.
 As part of its Focused Care™ program, Ohio’s Hospice helps patients manage the symptoms of advanced cardiac disease through symptom management, medications and diet.

-The program’s patient and caregiver guide help avert multiple hospital and emergency room visits that are a huge source of stress for the patient, their family, and the medical facility currently dealing with COVID-19 patients.
-Through its affiliates, Ohio’s Hospice is in the early stages of launching the program throughout the state of Ohio.
+The program’s patient and caregiver guide help avert multiple hospital and emergency room visits that are a huge source of stress for the patient and their family members.
+Through its affiliates, Ohio’s Hospice is launching the program throughout the state of Ohio.

 Lynda Weide, MSN, RN, CHPN, is the director of Focused Care™ at Ohio’s Hospice.
 She is instrumental in leading the Ohio’s Hospice Focused Care program, a disease-specific program that customizes each patient’s care.
 Focused Care services include symptom management for patients with cancer, heart disease and pulmonary illnesses, including Respiratory Therapy support.